 Honey Sriracha Sauce

-• Add melted butter, honey, sriracha, coconut aminos, and vinegar to a mason jar.
-Secure the lid, then shake vigorously until the sauce is well combined.
-If the butter separates, gently run the lidded jar under warm water until it melts, or microwave the unlidded jar until it melts.
+• Add melted butter, honey, sriracha, tamari, and lime juice to a mason jar or small bowl.
+Secure the lid, then shake vigorously until the sauce is well combined or whisk until combined.
+If the butter separates, gently run the lidded jar under warm water until it melts, (without the lid) until it melts.

 • Taste and adjust flavors as desired.
 If you prefer a thicker consistency, like to use as a dipping sauce, heat the sauce in a saucepan over medium low heat until it reduces by half, stirring occasionally.